Our Services

 Helpful Resources

-Battery-powered red light therapy devices deliver clinically supported wavelengths for faster muscle recovery, joint pain relief and skin rejuvenation without the limitations of cords or bulky equipment.
+Battery-powered red light therapy (RLT) devices deliver clinically supported red and near-infrared wavelengths that may support faster muscle recovery, joint pain relief, and skin rejuvenation—all without cords or bulky equipment.

 Red light therapy (RLT) is gaining ground as a convenient, noninvasive way to help with muscle recovery, joint pain, skin health and more.
 Gone are the days when you needed a bulky, corded panel.
 Cordless red light therapy devices let you bring healing light to wherever you go—at home, in the gym, or even on a trip.
 In this guide, we'll walk through why battery-powered RLT makes sense, what to look for, and the top options on the market today.